Posts

 Useful Lists and Such: Tyre Reviews.com – Jonathan Benson, a UK based journalist (now living in Salt Lake City), does tire testing and publishes them on YouTube.
 This link takes you to his website, which has links to the YouTube videos.
 This guy is excellent!!
 Wheel-Size.com – A listing of the tire and wheel specifications of many […]

-Posted in The Fundamentals on October 28, 2009
+Posted in References on September 1, 2009

-Excerpts from 1960 Tire & Rim Yearbook- Under Construction
+Excerpts from 1960 Tire & Rim Yearbook

-Posted in References on October 26, 2009
+Posted in References on August 26, 2009

 1960 TRA Cover Page: 1960 TRA Page 1-01: 1960 TRA Page 1-02: 1960 TRA Page 1-03: 1960 TRA Page 1-04: 1960 TRA Page 1-05: 1960 TRA Page 1-06: 1960 TRA Page 1-07: 1960 TRA Page 2-01: 1960 TRA Page 2-02: 1960 TRA Page 2-03: 1960 TRA Page 2-04: 1960 TRA Page 2-05: 1960 TRA Page […]